Perth is one of the driest cities in the world.

 Water supplies can be divided into potable (drinking) water, and non potable (non drinking) water.

-These types of water can be sourced from different water sources, and these different water sources can be more scarce than another.
+These categories of water can be sourced from different water supply sources with some being more scarce than others.

 In Perth’s case: